 E. Review Faculty Policies: Since your participation in an study away program may be affected by certain faculty policies, use the following links to read and understand about Science or Arts courses and degree requirements:

 STEP 2: WHERE YOU CAN STUDY

 Alternatively, you can choose to study at a different university and request that the Science Office for Undergraduate Student Advising (SOUSA) consider it for approval.
-You must supply detailed information about the university with your application form as indicated on the Request Approval Host Institution.
+You must supply detailed information about the university with your application form as indicated on the Request Approval of a Host Institution.
 If the institution meets the faculty's criteria it will be approved as a suitable study away destination and added to our approved listing.